amit0902/Teachable-Machine-Learning/README.md

 # Teachable-Machine-Learning
-This was just a demo purpose model to show how google made a web based Imgae Classifier
+This was just a demo purpose model to show how google made a web based Image Classifier